top of page

 How to choose a moyel

-This is a section on the websites of many mohalim/moyels.
-Glantz feels it would be disingenuous to list preferred qualifications for a mohel here, when they would most certainly encompass the qualities and offerings he provides to the exclusion of most others.
-Glantz adds, "No matter the industry, I am wary of those who denigrate the 'competition' and claim they are better in an arrogant manner.
-There are different styles.
-Some are very quiet and matter of fact, who is to say that doesn't fit for some folks?
-I like to project confidence while being warm, inviting, making the room for the bris a celebratory one using music, the traditional pageantry of the ceremony and reflecting exactly what I hear from the parents
+This is a section on the websites of many mohalim/moyels or mohalot.
+Glantz feels it would be disingenuous to list preferred qualifications for a mohel here when these would most certainly encompass the qualities and offerings he provides to the exclusion of most others.
+Rabbi Glantz adds, "No matter the industry, I am wary of those who denigrate the 'competition.'
+Some mohalim/mohalot are very quiet, and matter-of fact, and who is to say that doesn't fit for some folks?
+I like to project confidence while being warm and inviting.
+I encourage the bris to be celebratory, getting people to sing, using the traditional pageantry of the ancient ceremony, and reflect exactly what I hear from the parents regarding their preferences and needs.

-Instead, the best recommendation is that you speak with the mohel/moyel.
-Perhaps even meet, or Skype with a mohel/moyel who will take the time to do so.
-Request recent and/or not-so recent references.
-Look for reviews on platforms that cannot be controlled such as one's facebook business page or Yelp!
+The best recommendation is that you speak with the mohel/moyel.
+Perhaps even meet in person, Zoom or Facetime with a mohel/moyel who will take the time to do so.
+Request recent and/or not-so-recent references.
+Look for reviews on platforms that cannot be controlled, such as one's Google listing or Yelp!

 Ask all the questions you have and judge for yourself how the questions were answered.
-Before you decide in whose hands to trust your newly arrived package from God, call Hazzan Howard Glantz with no obligation whatsoever.
+Before you decide in whose hands to trust your newly arrived package from God, call Rabbi Glantz with no obligation whatsoever.

 bottom of page